ibrahim-kiri/ibrahim-kiri/README.md

 ---

 ## About Me
 I’m a **Full-Stack Developer** who loves building software that solves real problems and delivers great user experiences.

-After graduating from university, my passion for software development was clear — but my journey initially led me into **Network and System Administration**.
+My passion for software development was clear, but my journey initially led me into **Network and System Administration**.
 While that path strengthened my understanding of systems and infrastructure, my heart was always drawn back to **software development**.

-That passion reignited when I realized that through code, I could **build something meaningful — tools people can use freely, and technology that can change the world in positive ways**.
+That passion reignited when I realized that through code, I could **build something meaningful, tools people can use freely, and technology that can change the world in positive ways**.
-Software, to me, isn’t just a career — it’s a way to make impact.
+Software, to me, isn’t just a career, it’s a way to make impact.

-I believe good code should not only work — it should *feel right*.
+I believe good code should not only work, it should *feel right*.
 I enjoy architecting systems, simplifying complexity, and continuously improving.

 ---